salhernandez/capturePageState/README.md

 ### Development

-1. Clone this repo
+1. Clone this repository.
-2. Open up Chrome and go to the `chrome://extensions/` page (Window → Extensions).
+1. Open up Chrome and go to the `chrome://extensions/` page (Window → Extensions).
-3. Enable developer mode (if it’s not already).
+1. Enable developer mode (if it's not already).
-4. Click on “Load unpacked extension…”.
+1. Click on `Load unpacked extension`.
-5. Select the folder for this app.
+1. Select the folder for this extension.

 ### Keyboard Shortcut